Carms-dev/gegi-law-gatsby-netlify/content/cases/worley-v-ontario-cycling-association.md

 ---
 isCornerstone: false
-caseName: "Worley v Ontario Cycling Association "
+caseName: "Worley v.
+Ontario Cycling Association "
 citation: 2016 HRTO 952
 description: The applicant, a transgender woman, alleges that the policies of Ontario Cycling Associations, in accordance with the World Anti-Doping Code,